meshery/meshery/docs/pages/extensibility.md

 See the [CONTRIBUTING.md](https://github.com/layer5io/meshery/blob/master/CONTRIBUTING.md#adapter) for additional information and specific steps.

-Tip: The [Meshery adapter for Istio](https://github.com/layer5io/meshery-istio) is a good reference adapter to use as an example of a Meshery adapter written in Go.
+Tip: The [Meshery Adapter for Istio](https://github.com/layer5io/meshery-istio) is a good reference adapter to use as an example of a Meshery Adapter written in Go.

 ## REST API
 Meshery provides a REST API available through the default port of 9081/tcp.